Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Continuity of the MCD functional

-where $\phi_t$ minimizes $\det(C_t(\phi))$ over $K_t(\gamma)$.
-Then \begin{itemize} \item[(i)] there exist a convergent subsequence $\big(T_{t_m}(\psi_{t_m}),C_{t_m}(\psi_{t_m})\big)$; \item[(ii)] the limit point of any convergent subsequence is an MCD functional at~$P_0$. \end{itemize} \end{theorem} An immediate corollary is that in case the MCD functional at $P_0$ is uniquely defined, all possible MCD functionals at $P_t$ are consistent.
-For later purposes, we also need that $r_t(\phi_t)$ converges.
+An immediate corollary is that in case the MCD functional at $P_0$ is uniquely defined, all possible MCD functionals at $P_t$ are consistent.
+For later purposes, we also need that~$r_t(\phi_t)$ converges.
 This may not be the case if $P_0$ has no mass directly outside the boundary of its minimizing ellipsoid.
 For this reason, we also require that